zappascout/devil_notes-sources/docs/notes_18_devil.md

 most of what they need to know to live a fulfilled and connected life.
 In the director's cut of this fantasy, literature students are also introduced to a programming language, but let's not get ahead of ourselves.
-Bad poetry never destroyed a life.
-Bad code can.
+Bad poetry never destroyed a life but bad code can.
 And does.

 ###402
 ==NASA announced that its next generation of Mars Rovers would